davepinch/pinchy.cc/_posts/2022-05-14-privacy-policy.md

 ---
 title: Privacy Policy
+excerpt: "This website does not directly collect information about you.
+It is generated as a static website and hosted on GitHub Pages."
 tags:
   - GitHub Pages
   - Public Domain
   - This
 ---

 **Collected Information:** This website does not directly collect information about you.
 It is generated as a static website and hosted on GitHub Pages.
 GitHub may collect technical information from visitors, including IP addresses, to maintain the security and integrity of the website and service.
-This information is not accessible to the owner of this website.
+Visitor information is not accessible to the owner of this website.
 See [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

 **Cookies:** This website does not use cookies.